New (album)

-New (stylised as NEW) is the sixteenth solo studio album by English musician Paul McCartney, released on 11 October 2013 through MPL Communications, Hear Music, and Universal International.
+New is the sixteenth solo studio album by English musician Paul McCartney, released on 11 October 2013 through MPL Communications, Hear Music, and Universal International.
 The album was his first since 2007's Memory Almost Full to consist entirely of new compositions.

 The album was executive produced by Giles Martin, with production by Martin, Mark Ronson, Ethan Johns and Paul Epworth and it was mastered by Ted Jensen at Sterling Sound, New York.
 McCartney has stated that New was inspired by recent events in his life as well as memories of his pre-Beatles history.
 He added that some of the arrangements are unlike his usual rock recordings, and that he specifically sought out younger producers to work with.
 He and his stage band performed in various venues to promote the album, along with promotional events held through social media.
 It was McCartney's final album released on Hear Music before he returned to his old label Capitol Records.

 The first single, "New", and the album were met with a generally favourable reception from music critics.
 The album peaked at number 3 on the UK Albums Chart and on the US Billboard 200.

 Recording

 McCartney had initially intended to work on a trial basis with four of his favourite producers and select the best to record the whole album with.
 He ended up recording with all four: Mark Ronson, Ethan Johns, Paul Epworth and Giles Martin.
 Martin produced the majority of the tracks and acted as executive producer on the album.
-Recording took place at Henson Recording Studios in Los Angeles; Avatar Studios in New York; Abbey Road Studios, Air Studios and Wolf Tone Studios in London; and The Mill in East Sussex.
+Recording took place at Henson Recording Studios in Los Angeles; Avatar Studios in New York; Abbey Road Studios, Air Studios and Wolf Tone Studios in London; and Hog Hill Mill in East Sussex.

 The recording sessions started in January 2012 with Paul Epworth (at Wolf Tone and The Mill) and then resumed at Abbey Road during February–March with other songs taped with Ethan Johns.
 The sessions with Ronson took place probably around January 2012, with work resuming in July and then later in 2013.
 Songs produced by Martin were recorded at AIR Studios during March 2013 and in Los Angeles, very likely during the spring, according to author Luca Perasi.

 Ronson had been selected following his set as DJ at McCartney's wedding to Nancy Shevell two years before production began.
 The producer was preoccupied with his own wedding, which occurred at about the same time, and had almost forgotten to call McCartney back to accept the offer.
 A few months after Ronson served as DJ for another McCartney event in New York, Ronson received a call inviting him into the studio.
 In total Ronson recorded three tracks – "New", "Alligator" and "Secret Life of a Party Girl" – although the last of these does not appear on the album.